top of page

 resources

 To deepen the meaning, breadth, and impact of The Sh'ma Project, students and educators are equipped with the free educational resource, The Holocaust: Remembrance, Respect, Resilience.
-This digital anthology was written by a team of international scholars, co-edited by Suki and fellow 2nd-generation survivor, Dr. Michael Polgar (Penn State University Sociology Professor).
+This digital anthology was written by a team of international scholars, co-edited by Dr. Suki John and fellow 2nd-generation survivor, Dr. Michael Polgar (Penn State University Sociology Professor).
+Holocaust OER

 bottom of page